bixb922/crank-organ/doc-software/README.md

 On some ESP32 N16R8 boards, the port labeled "COM" does not work well.
 Always use the port labeled "USB" to connect a USB cable.
 This port is also faster.

-I have seen the File Manager sometimes react very slowly when uploading several large files (i.e. 100kb or more, which is not usual).
+I have seen the File Manager sometimes react very slowly when uploading several large files (large meaning 100kb or more, which is not usual).
 If the response of File Manager is very slow, please just reload the page and start over.

 Password encryption gets lost when installing a new MicroPython version.
 It should not be necessary to update MicroPython (or very seldom) since MicroPython is very stable.
 If you update MicroPython, you will have to enter the passwords again on the General Configuration page.